CivicTechTO/toronto-community-directory/_communities/centre-for-social-innovation.md

 ---
 name: The Centre for Social Innovation
-description: "We're a community launchpad for people and enterprises who are proving that solutions are possible.
-The CSI community is home to over 1,000 nonprofits, charities, and social ventures that employ over 3,000 people and generate combined annual revenues of around $250 million."
+description: We're a community launchpad for people and enterprises who are proving that solutions are possible.
+The CSI community is home to over 1,000 nonprofits, charities, and social ventures that employ over 3,000 people and generate combined annual revenues of around $250 million.
 source: "issue #24 by @jordyarms"
 tags:
   - type/venue